edwardslab-wustl/dxm/README.md

 The "deprecated NumPy API" and "import_array" warnings can be safely ignored.

-dxm is also available as a docker container at: https://hub.docker.com/r/edwardslab/dxm
+dxm is also available as a Docker container at: https://hub.docker.com/r/edwardslab/dxm

 ## Quick Start with Example Data